With the new year just around the corner, I thought I’d give you some food for thought on ways to build up your savings account in the coming year.

 1. The Old Standby: the Change Jar

 And it all happens simply by throwing that loose change into a jar instead of spending it.
-I’d encourage you to try it yourself for 60 days and see how much extra money you can find by saving your change.
+I’d encourage you to try it yourself for 60 days.
+See how much extra money you can find by saving your change.

 2. The Grocery Bill Game

-3. Pay cash
+3. Pay Cash

-These small bills and the change that comes with it are often spent on little, unnecessary items anyway, so having a purpose for the change will ensure that you are wasting less money and working to build up your savings account at the same time.
+These small bills and the change that comes with it are often spent on little, unnecessary items.
+And having a purpose for the change will ensure that you are wasting less money and working to build up your savings account at the same time.

-Yeah, I know: you’ve heard it before.
-But I’m saying it again: AUTOMATE!
 Work through your employer or your bank to have a specific dollar amount from your paycheck put into a savings account every single month.
-You likely won’t miss the cash, and at the end of the year, you’ll have a nice, cushy savings account to show for it.

 5. Save Unexpected/Extra Cash